DV

 Strategy & risk

-BITO tracks Bitcoin Futures with a futures-based approach, while BTCI tracks Bitcoin ETPs using a crypto strategy.
+BITO tracks Bitcoin Futures with a futures-based approach, while BTCI tracks Bitcoin ETPs with a crypto approach.
+Beta is 1.8778 for BITO and 1.6764 for BTCI, indicating BTCI is less volatile relative to the market.

 Fund details